Want to build a brand your customer’s trust?

 According to the 2018 Edelman Trust Barometer, only 48% of the general population in the United States trusts businesses, falling from 58% last year and with a general trend moving downward over the past decade.

-This is pretty bad news for brands, as brand trust has proven to be a pretty big deal when it comes to customer acquisition and loyalty.
+This is pretty bad news for brands, as it is proven to be a pretty big deal when it comes to customer acquisition and loyalty.

 In a recent study, PwC found that more than one in three ranked ‘trust in brand’ as among their top three reasons that influence their decision to shop at a particular retailer, other than price.